 New Cycling Paths, Bike Tours, Events

-- The old U.S. 80 bridge at Vicksburg is occasionally used for biking and running events.
+The old U.S. 80 bridge at Vicksburg is occasionally used for biking and running events, including the annual Bricks and Spokes event.